jmstrnr/function-library/README.md

+# Function Library

-# Some useful functions I want to make note of.
+Some useful functions I want to make note of.